 Opportunities to learn and generate knowledge alongside top-tier faculty

-Field education with one of over 75 agencies in one of the most unique and diverse cities in the world for on-campus study based in New Orleans
+Field education with one of over 100 agencies in the New Orleans region and over 300 nationwide

 A supportive and cooperative academic environment